kyte3/OpenGL-learning/README.md

 # OpenGL-learning

-Today, an adventure into the wild.
+Today, we adventure into the wild.